|

 settlement of Illinois.
 Jacob Judy, the father of

-Samuel Judy, was born in Switzerland, and came to america when
+Samuel Judy, was born in Switzerland, and came to America when

 six years old.
-He was married in frederick county, Maryland,
+He was married in Frederick county, Maryland,

 and at Pittsburg, Pennsylvania, "worked for the public," as an early